utexas-bwi/bwi-docker/README.md

-This package enables running the BWI code stack on machines running Ubuntu 20.04.03 LTS+.
+This package enables the BWI code stack on machines running Ubuntu 20.04.03 LTS+.
 It creates a Docker image and container that can control a V4 BWIbot.

 # Table of Contents